gvwilson/thirdbit/src/fiction/still-book/index.md

 Something cold and hard fell off her leg with a soft *thud* and a cold-hearted giggle.
 "Tee hee," it went, and from around her she heard some more small voices answer, "Tee hee, tee hee."
 She gasped.
 Glass rats!
-And not just one this time---a whole scurry of them.
+And not just one this time—a whole scurry of them.

 She looked around wildly, her head still fuzzy with sleep.
-She had no idea how many there were---their transparent bodies were hard enough to see in the daytime, much less in the middle of the night.
+She had no idea how many there were—their transparent bodies were hard enough to see in the daytime, much less in the middle of the night.
 Should she run for it?
 Would they chase her?
 How fast could glass rats run?